swarmee/swagger-4-es/README.md

 - The Opensearch cluster will take a little while to boot up - at least 15 seconds (you should see the messages scrolling through on your terminal as it starts up).
 - The container starts a nginx reverse proxy to host the Swagger UI page, it generates a self signed certificate so you will need to accept the warning message in your browser.
 I.e. it is expected to see a `Warning: Potential Security Risk Ahead` message when you open the Swagger UI link (Click Proceed).
 - No authentication is required for the local cluster.

-Then open [https://localhost/swagger.html](https://localhost/swagger.html) to see the Swagger UI page.

 The cluster is also avaliable directly at [http://localhost:9200](http://localhost:9200)